-This review explains how laser hair loss treatment is said to work, and gives seven potential problems which might mean that this costly form of therapy does not save your hair.
+There are seven potential problems you should know about which might mean this form of therapy does not restore your hair.

 For a very long time it’s been known that natural sunlight can benefit the human body.
-And this is especially true of light that’s in the red end of the spectrum.
-So that’s why the lasers used in hair loss treatment emit red light at wavelengths which are believed to stimulate hair regrowth in one or more of the
+And this is especially true of light that’s at the red end of the spectrum.
+So that’s the reason why lasers used in hair loss treatment emit red light at wavelengths which are believed to stimulate hair regrowth in one or more of the

-1. Reducing inflammation (note: turmeric and curcumin might be a more natural and effective way instead).
+1. Reducing inflammation (note: turmeric and curcumin might be a more natural and effective way to reduce inflammation instead).

 2. Increasing cell energy levels (in the form of ATP - adenosine triphosphate).